 - An undergraduate course in engineering probability and statistics.

-- In addition, they are expected to be familiar with at least one programming language (such as PYTHON, C, Java, Visual BASIC, C++, etc.) and common computer skills and tools such as word processors and spreadsheets.
+- In addition, they are expected to be familiar with at least one programming language (such as C, FORTRAN, Java, Visual BASIC, C++, etc.) and common computer skills and tools such as word processors and spreadsheets.

 Degree Requirements